Cunard Line: Trafalgar House years (1971–1998)

 By the mid-1990s Cunard was ailing.
 The company was embarrassed in late 1994 when Queen Elizabeth 2 experienced numerous defects during the first voyage of the season because of unfinished renovation work.
 Claims from passengers cost the company US$13 million.
 After Cunard reported a US$25 million loss in 1995, Trafalgar assigned a new CEO to the line, who concluded that the company had management issues.
-In 1995, Cunard Line introduced White Star Service to Queen Elizabeth 2 as a reference to the high standards of customer service expected of the company.
-The term is still today onboard its newer vessels.
-The company has also created the White Star Academy, an in-house programme for preparing new crew members for the service standards expected on Cunard ships.

 In 1996 the Norwegian conglomerate Kværner acquired Trafalgar House, and attempted to sell Cunard.
 When there were no takers, Kværner made substantial investments to turn around the company's tarnished reputation.